Posted by: Brightwood College

 According to the U.S. Department of Labor’s Bureau of Labor Statistics, employment of real estate brokers and sales agents is projected to grow 6 percent between 2016 and 2026.
 The recent recession drove many older, established agents out of the business.
 Now, as the housing market continues to recover in leaps and bounds, opportunities exist to stake a claim as a leader in your local real estate market.

 The most successful real estate agents weren’t great the day they were licensed.
 They likely struggled for a while, but dedicated themselves to being exceptional.
 They became students of the business, as well as their local markets.
 Nobody said being a great real estate agent is easy.
 But if you are the kind of person who values hard work and cares deeply about doing a great job, a real estate career can be incredibly rewarding.
 People often become disenfranchised with their 9-to-5 jobs because no matter how hard they work, they’re not being recognized or rewarded for it.
 As a real estate agent, you’ll be working for commission…you will control your own destiny.
 The hard work you put in will be directly reflected in your bottom line.

-- “Real Estate Agent” is One of the Top 20 Business Jobs of 2015
+- “Real Estate Agent” was named One of the Top 20 Business Jobs of 2017

 - You Can Get Licensed Quickly and Relatively Affordably